Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 #### Start by discarding, all at once, intensely and completely
 - When you tidy your space completely, you transform the scenery.
 The change is so profound that you feel as if you are living in a totally different world.
 - This deeply affects your mind and inspires a strong aversion to reverting back to your previously cluttered state.
 - The key is to make the change so sudden that you experience a complete change of heart.
 The same impact can never be achieved if the process is gradual.
-"Sudden" for most people in this context is around 6 months.
 - For the best results, adhere faithfully to the following rule: Tidy in the right order.
 - As mentioned previously, there are only two tasks involved with tidying and getting your house in order — discarding and deciding where to keep things.
 Discarding must come first.
 - Do not even think of putting your things away until you have finished the process of discarding.
 Failure to follow this rule is one reason many people never make permanent progress.